spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/troubleshooting/README_trouble_value_cache.md

 This strongly suggests that the **surge in inbound network traffic is directly causing the trapper processes to become unresponsive or stop.**

+TOP IP ADDRESSS

+Stop zabbix agent or upgrade it.

 ![Trapper down, network up](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/troubleshooting/4%20Trapper%20util%20down%2018%20and%20network%20up.jpg)
 ---